Tarnagulla: History

 The move to quartz mining led to Tarnagulla taking on a more settled appearance with brick and stone buildings replacing the earlier canvas structures.
 Local government was established in the area with the creation of the Borough of Tarnagulla in 1864.
 The borough was surveyed in 1864.
 By 1865, the town had reached its peak with a wide range of businesses operating including 4 hotels, 9 general stores, 3 surgeons, a share broker and watchmaker.
 In September of that year, the Tarnagulla court held its first sitting.
 Residents of the town included around 1,000 Chinese as well as groups of Greeks and Italians.

 Later settlement focused on agriculture with sheep raising and wheat growing established in the area.
 A sawmill was established at nearby Bulla-bul Creek in 1863, and the railway from Dunolly reached Tarnagulla in 1888.
 New technology such as the use of cyanide allowed rework of some of the tailings of earlier mines.
-In 1906 the famous Poseidon nugget, weighing 26.6 kg was found at Tarnagulla.
+In 1906 the Poseidon nugget, weighing 26.6 kg was found at Tarnagulla.
 The nugget was named after the racehorse Poseidon, winner of the 1906 Melbourne Cup.
+The nugget is one of the 30 largest gold discoveries in history.

 The development of agriculture continued with the establishment of a flour mill in 1873.
 The mill was operational until 1917 and in 1920 the mill was relocated to Mildura.
 Gas streetlighting was established in Tarnagulla in 1869 and operated until the arrival of electricity in the town in 1950.

 Tarnagulla Magistrates' Court closed on 8 June 1979.
 The abandoned mining village of Llanelly is located 4 km to the north-east.

+In 2000 the towns' disused but "magnificent" Wesleyan Methodist church was gutted by fire after ceasing to be a place of worship in the mid 1970s.